-The following factsheets are designed to help retailers and their teams to manage the plastic bag ban transition.
+The following factsheets are designed to help retailers and their teams to manage the bag ban transition.
 More factsheets and resources will be added in the lead up to the ban deadline.
 Please check back regularly for updates.

-The following training resources are designed to help retail teams to manage the plastic bag ban transition.
+The following training resources are designed to help retail teams to manage the bag ban transition.
 More resources will be added in the lead up to the ban deadline.
 Please check back regularly for updates.

-The following signs can be used by retailers to display around your store to inform and remind customers of the impending plastic bag ban.
+The following signs can be used by retailers to display around your store to inform and remind customers of the impending bag ban.